-This one-day immersion seminar introduces core concepts and resources for commercialization of research-driven innovations.
+This half day immersion seminar introduces core concepts and resources for commercialization of research-driven innovations.
 We'll draw from the Lean LaunchPad curriculum used by the National I-Corps, the NSF-funded education program to accelerate technology commercialization across U.S. universities.
 The bootcamp will also include a local twist - including resources and case examples specific to the University of Minnesota and the Twin Cities commercialization ecosystem.

 This bootcamp is targeted to University of Minnesota faculty, staff and student researchers who want to learn more about commercialization considerations, as well as the resources available to support bringing an innovation to market.
 Industry partners and business advisors are also welcome to participate.